Across the Universe: GW231123 as a magnified and diffracted black hole merger: Bayesian Inference

 We now estimate the significance of a lensing detection in GW231123 with an injection study, assuming Gaussian detector noise.
 Because Bayes factors are sensitive to prior choices and noise fluctuations, the false alarm probability (FAP) needs to be estimated from the simulated background distribution of $B_U^L$.

 We inject one hundred unlensed signals with parameters drawn from the GW231123 unlensed NRSur posteriors into simulated Gaussian noise realisations generated using the same power spectral density as for the real event.
 We then perform parameter estimation on these signals under the unlensed, isolated PL, and embedded PL hypotheses and compute the Bayes factors.
 Fig.~\ref{fig:background} shows the false alarm probability, which is the same as the inverse cumulative density function of Bayes factors from unlensed signals.
 The signal's Bayes factors under both embedded and isolated PL hypotheses are found to be higher than any of the injections, allowing us to establish a FAP$<1\%$ of the lensing conclusion, corresponding to $\gtrsim 2.6 \sigma$ confidence level.
-Note that the Bayes factors may change if the data contains micro-glitches or non-Gaussian noise~\cite{Ray:2025rtt}.
-In contrast to our approach, Ref. \cite{lvklensing} constructed a background assuming a population model of BBH sources, injected into real noise, finding FAP $<0.39\%$ for isolated PL hypothesis.
+Note that the Bayes factors may change if the data contains micro-glitches or non-Gaussian noise~\citep{Ray:2025rtt,Bini:2026kwz}. \cite{lvklensing} constructed a background assuming a population model of BBH sources, injected into real noise, finding FAP $<0.39\%$ for isolated PL hypothesis.

 The lensing analysis can be interpreted as the superposition of a main signal and an additional feature, delayed by $\sim 20$ ms. The Embedded PL posteriors display multi-modality, and can be decomposed into four distinct regions: 1) two microimages $\Delta t\sim 22$ ms, 2) two microimages $\Delta t\sim 44$ ms, 3) two microimages $\Delta t\sim 66$ ms, 4) four microimages.
 The identification of the posterior regions is shown in Fig. \ref{fig:time_corner} (App.~\ref{app:timed_domain}).
-None of the modes can be fully accounted for with geometrical-optics lensing, as they have a common diffractive wave-optics feature at $\sim 20$ ms (see Fig. \ref{fig:time_bestfit}, App.~\ref{app:timed_domain}), which is fitting the GW231123 data.
-Hence, diffractive/wave-optics signatures are essential to our physical modelling.
+None of the modes can be fully accounted for with geometrical-optics lensing, as they have a common diffractive wave-optics feature at $\sim 20$ ms (see Fig. \ref{fig:time_bestfit}, App.~\ref{app:timed_domain}), responsible for the better fit to the data.
+Hence, diffractive/wave-optics signatures are essential to our physical modeling of GW231123 as a lensed source.
 A more comprehensive lens model (e.g.~including the effects of many light stars) may provide additional evidence for lensing.